 Paris Agreement is signed in 2016 by UNFCCC 195 signatories.
-The intention of the agreement is to reduce and mitigate greenhouse gas emissions.
+The agreement intends to reduce and mitigate greenhouse gas emissions.

 The article will in detail talk about COP 21 as it would be of importance in the IAS Exam for both Prelims and Mains.